CoinRemitter/nodejs-api/README.md

-# coinremitter-nodejs
+# coinremitter-api
-coinremitter packege for nodejs
+Coinremitter package for nodejs
-## installation guide.
+## Installation guide.
-you can install coinremitter package using npm in your project using :
+You can install Coinremitter package using npm in your project using :
 ```
-npm install coinremitter_nodejs
+npm i coinremitter-api
 ```

  ## Usage of Package :

- you have to include package wherever you want to use this like,
+ You need to include package wherever you want to use this like,
  ```
-const coinremitter = require('coinremitter');
+const coinremitter = require('coinremitter-api');
  ```
- after using name space you can access all the methods of package by creating object of class like ,
+ Now, you can access all the methods of package by creating object of class like ,
  ```
  const obj = new coinremitter('YOUR_API_KEY','PASSWORD','BTC');
  ```

 ### Get Balance :
-you can get balance of your wallet using get_balance call.
+You can get balance of your wallet using get_balance call.
 ```
 balance = obj.getBalance();
 ```
-this will return either success response or error response if something went wrong.like below is the success response :
+This will return either success response or error response(if something went wrong) Success Response :
 ```
 {
   "flag": 1,